 ⚠️ SPOILER WARNING:This article and video discuss Scream 7 in detail — including spoilers.
 If you haven’t seen it yet, consider this your final call.

-Nearly thirty years after he gave Scream its voice, Kevin Williamson returned for the seventh chapter—this time as director and co-writer.
+Nearly thirty years after giving Scream its voice, Kevin Williamson returned for the seventh chapter — this time as director and co-writer.
 For most people, that’s a headline.
-For me, it’s a full-circle moment I don’t take lightly.
+For me, it felt like a full circle I didn’t dare take lightly.

-My first encounter with what came to be my favorite scary movie wasn’t in a theater.
-It was in my bedroom—walls covered in posters, shelves packed with VHS tapes, very Dawson’s Creek—my sister sitting beside me as the movie played like it had been written in our language.
+My first encounter with what would become my favorite scary movie didn’t happen in a theater.
+It happened in my bedroom — walls lined with posters, shelves crowded with VHS tapes, very Dawson’s Creek — with my sister beside me as the film unfolded like it had somehow been written in our language.

-Characters who loved movies the way I did, who knew the same titles I knew, and who spoke the way my friends and I spoke.
-At sixteen, I recognized the feeling of belonging.
+These were characters who loved movies the way I did, who knew the same titles I knew, and who spoke the way my friends and I spoke.
+At sixteen, I may not have had the words for it yet, but I knew exactly what I was feeling: recognition, belonging, the rare comfort of seeing yourself reflected back.

-From the first invite to the last answer, Williamson was exactly what you hope he’d be: warm, accessible, and generous—not only with his time in the middle of a post-Scream 7 whirlwind, but with the kind of clarity and candor that makes an interview feel less like content and more like a conversation.
+From the first invitation to the final answer, Williamson was exactly what you would hope: warm, accessible, and generous.
+Not only with his time, in the middle of the post-Scream 7 whirlwind, but with the kind of clarity and candor that makes an interview feel less like content and more like the conversation you always wished you might one day get to have.

 “It was like going home.
 But it’s changed.”